 In another medium bowl, whisk together until well mixed:

-1/2 cup pecans, chopped if you like (I left mine whole)
+1/2 cup pecans, chopped if you like (I left mine whole)and stir until incorporated.

 Divide the batter evenly between the two prepared loaf pans, and bake for 50 minutes.
 Insert a toothpick into the center of the loaf.
 If it comes out clean, the loaf is done.
 Let rest for 5 minutes before removing from loaf pans, and set on a wire rack to cool.
 Use a sharp knife to cut the loaf, because it can crumble easily.